-Table 15-9 shows that both divisions have the same growth rate and the same WACC.
+Both divisions have the same growth rate and the same WACC, as shown in Table 13-7.
 Bell Memory is more profitable, but it also has much higher capital requirements.
 The result is that Bell Memory's EROIC is only 9.5%, well below its 10.5% WACC.
-Thus, growth doesn't help Bell Memory-indeed, it lowers the division's value.
+Thus, growth doesn't help Bell Memory-indeed, it reduces the division's value.

 Based on this analysis, Bell Memory's managers decided not to request funds for a marketing campaign.
 Instead, they developed a plan to reduce capital requirements.
-The new plan called for spending \$50 million on an integrated supply chain information system that would allow them to cut their Inventories/Sales ratio from 30% to 20% and also reduce the Net plant/Sales ratio from 59% to 50%.
-Table 15-10 shows operating results based on this new plan.
-The value of operations
+The new plan called for spending \$50 million on an integrated supply chain information system that would allow them to cut their inventory/sales ratio from 30% to 20% and also reduce the ratio of net plant to sales from 59% to 50%.
+Table 13-8 shows projected operating results based on this new plan.
+The value of operations would increase from \$709.6 million to \$1.1574 billion, or by \$447.8 million.
+Because this amount is well over the \$50 million required to implement the plan, top management decided to approve it.
+Note also that the plan shows MVA becoming positive at \$287.4 million (a substantial improvement on the preliminary plan's negative \$160.4 million) and the divisional EROIC rising to 13.0%, well over the 10.5% WACC.